Despite low rating, Myanmar business climate improving - World Bank

 A break from the past was the holding of an auction for telecoms licences, he said, which passed heavy scrutiny.
 Telecoms is seen by many economists as one of the most important development areas in Myanmar and a sector, that like many, was monopolised for years by a state-run firm.

-Qatar's Ooredoo ORDS.QA, and Norway's Telenor (TEL.OL) won the rights to provide telecoms services in June.
+Qatar's Ooredoo, and Norway's Telenor won the rights to provide telecoms services in June.